 Day 7: Edinburgh.
 See first a former Victorian church with spectacular Arts and Crafts murals by Phoebe Anna Traquair.
 By the same architect, Sir Robert Rowland Anderson, the Scottish National Portrait Gallery is a splendid building with a magnificent collection, the history of Scotland through personalities and great art.
-Free afternoon - possibilities include the Georgian House in Charlotte Square, Holyroodhouse and the Queen's Gallery, and, depending on exhibitions, the Royal Scottish Academy or City Art Centre.
+Some free time - possibilities include the Georgian House in Charlotte Square, Holyroodhouse and the Queen's Gallery, and, depending on exhibitions, the Royal Scottish Academy or City Art Centre.

 Day 8: Edinburgh.
 The Scottish National Gallery of Modern Art is home to an outstanding collection of modern and contemporary art.
 In the surrounding park are sculptures by Miró, Moore, Hepworth and Whiteread, and the indoor collections include works by Matisse, Picasso and Dix, a worldfamous collection of Surrealism and Dada and a rollcall of the leading Scottish artists.
-The tour finishes by lunchtime.
+The tour finishes at Edinburgh Waverley train station at 1.00pm.
+The coach continues to the hotel.